yasirmaxstyle/fgo24-go-queue-goroutines/README.md

 # ⏳ Go Concurrency Queue Simulation
 This project is a simple Go-based simulation of concurrent queue processing using `goroutines`, `channels`, and `WaitGroups`.
-It demonstrates how multiple tasks (queues) can run in parallel and report their individual execution durations.
+It demonstrates how multiple tasks (queues) can run concurrently and report their individual execution durations.

 ## Features
 - Spawns a random number of "queues" (between 1–10).